E-mail: Coach Kissel

 Kissel will also serve as the Events Coordinator at Dakota State University.

-Rachel Fricke will be entering her first year as an assistant softball coach for the Trojans.
+Rachel Fricke will be entering her fourth year as an assistant softball coach for the Trojans.
 Fricke was a four-year letter winner at NCAA D-I University of South Dakota.
 While at USD Fricke played in 183 games starting in 179, posting a .972 fielding percentage and throwing out 25.1% of would be base stealers.
 She was named as the Great Western player of the week twice during her career.
 Rachel graduated from USD with a degree in Recreational Management with a Health and Coaching minor in 2010.